hdShang/arxiv-daily/docs/cs-CV/2025-08-14/papers/250810287v2-jrdb-reasoning-a-difficulty-graded-benchmark-for-visual-reasoning-in.md

 ---
 layout: default
-title: JRDB-Reasoning: A Difficulty-Graded Benchmark for Visual Reasoning in Robotics
+title: "JRDB-Reasoning: A Difficulty-Graded Benchmark for Visual Reasoning in Robotics"
 ---

 # JRDB-Reasoning: A Difficulty-Graded Benchmark for Visual Reasoning in Robotics